-On receipt of a security issue via the mailing address, the SIR Team will perform the following:
+On receipt of a security issue via the mailing address, if the reported issue is a publicly disclosed (ie an EdgeX dependency with a CVE) issue, the issue may be discussed during the next security working group meeting, otherwise the SIR Team will perform the following:

-- a.
-Call a meeting of the SIR Team as soon as possible.
-It is desired that this be within a week of receipt of the report, but is based on the availability of the team members. - b.
+- 1. Call a meeting of the SIR Team as soon as possible.
+It is desired that this be within a week of receipt of the report, but is based on the availability of the team members. - 2.
 The SIR Team will assess, validate and grade (see grading below) the issue, and make a determination about how to react to the issue.
-Reactions include:

-- a.
-Work with the community to fix the issue as quickly as possible (for critical issues) and issue a dot release (in coordination with the TSC and release manager).
+After making the determination, the SIR team will respond to the submitter to acknowledge receipt of the issue and provide some information (as warranted) about the reaction.
+Reactions include: - a.
+Work with the community to fix the issue (in the latest supported and development releases as applicable) as quickly as possible (for critical issues) and issue a dot release (in coordination with the TSC and release manager).
 Based on the severity and sensitivity of the issue, appropriate teams in the community to fix and document the issue will be involved.
 Due to the sensitivity of the issue, all work may not appear in the project's task tracking systems (like GitHub issues) while the issue is being addressed. - b.
 Determine that the issue should be fixed in a future release.
 Document the problem in an issue and assign the work to the appropriate work group chairman for prioritization. - c.
-Assess that the issue is of low probability or impact to the project and its user community and decide to take no action other than report. - c.
-Create a Common vulnerabilities and exposures (CVE) style report of the issue and associated threat. - d.
-At a time to be determined by the SIR Team (based on the sensitive nature of the issue and potential fix to the issue), the SIR Team will: - a.
-Post the CVE report to the edgex-tsc-security mailing list.
-Note: the archives for edgex-tsc-security mailing list are public, and therefore submissions to security@edgexfoundry.org constitute public disclosure. - b.
-Post the issue and CVE report to the above-mentioned security landing page as a known security issue or vulnerability. - c.
-Update the release notes of the effected releases to indicate the same issue.
+Assess that the issue is of low probability or impact to the project and its user community and decide to take no action other than report. - 3.
+Create a Common vulnerabilities and exposures (CVE) style report of the issue and associated threat.